 Michigan charter school backed by DeVos growing

+The charter high school at Gerald R. Ford International Airport was founded by Dick DeVos, a pilot and husband of... .
 In this Jan.
-4, 2017, photo, students gather between classes at West Michigan Aviation Academy in Grand Rapids, Mich.
-The charter high school at Gerald R. Ford International Airport was founded by Dick DeVos, a pilot and husband of Betsy DeVos, who is President-elect Donald Trump's nominee for Education Department Secretary.
+4, 2017 photo, George Radashaw sits at the controls of a Cessna airplane simulator at West Michigan Aviation Academy in Grand Rapids, Mich.

 Add your comments below